Our Passenger Charter is available below or please view our PDF version.

 In our timetable

 Our timetable is available from all staffed stations served by Grand Central and online at grandcentralrail.com.
-Our timetable changes twice a year and new timetables are available from staffed stations and on our website.
+Our timetable changes twice a year.

 On the day you are travelling you can access up to date information on service alterations at nationalrail.com, by calling National Rail Enquiries on 03457 48 49 50.
 For live departure and arrival times direct to your mobile visit our mobile site.
 You can also follow Grand Central updates on Twitter at @GC_Rail.